Status: In progress

 These challenges are likely to be worse for women smallholder farmers who constitute a significant proportion of agricultural workforce in many settings.
 In addition, farmers with disabilities may face a combination of systematic, attitudinal, or environmental barriers that limit their participation in agricultural value chains.

-The proposed research is anchored on the Global Labour Program – Inclusive Futures (GLP), also referred to as the UNGANA programme, which seeks to demonstrate that a set of relational capacity building interventions along value chains leads to improved levels of employment among people, particularly women and men with disabilities, as well as improvements in the protection of their labour rights.
-The Global Labour Program is being funded by USAID, and will be led by the Inclusive Futures consortium.
+The proposed research is anchored in the Global Labor Program – Inclusive Futures (GLP), also referred to as the UNGANA programme, which seeks to demonstrate that a set of relational capacity-building interventions along value chains leads to improved levels of employment among people, particularly women and men with disabilities, as well as improvements in the protection of their labour rights.
+The Global Labor Program is being funded by USAID, and will be led by the Inclusive Futures consortium.

-Agricultural value chains have the potential to address some of the barriers faced by persons with disabilities (PWDs) in participating in labour markets.
-PWDs can participate in agriculture by contributing their labour (i.e. carrying out their household farming activities but exerting no control over production and marketing decisions) or through decision making (i.e. making decisions about what to cultivate, how to cultivate it, when to sell, and how to use income generated).
+Agricultural value chains have the potential to address some of the barriers faced by people with disabilities in participating in labour markets.
+People with disabilities can participate in agriculture by contributing their labour (i.e. carrying out their household farming activities but exerting no control over production and marketing decisions) or through decision making (i.e. making decisions about what to cultivate, how to cultivate it, when to sell, and how to use income generated).

-However, PWDs face a combination of systematic, attitudinal, or environmental barriers that limit their participation in agricultural value chains.
-Attitudinal factors (e.g., misconceptions that PWDs cannot engage in farming activities, distrust by financial institutions that excludes them from accessing credit facilities, and self-exclusion from agriculture due to self-stigma) may limit their participation in agriculture.
-In addition, environmental factors (e.g., lack of adapted farming tools and techniques, inaccessible training, and inaccessible infrastructure for PWDs) and institutional barriers (such as discriminatory policies against PWDs) may limit their participation in agricultural value chains.
+However, people with disabilities face a combination of systematic, attitudinal, or environmental barriers that limit their participation in agricultural value chains.
+Attitudinal factors (e.g., misconceptions that people with disabilities cannot engage in farming activities, distrust by financial institutions that excludes them from accessing credit facilities, and self-exclusion from agriculture due to self-stigma) may limit their participation in agriculture.
+In addition, environmental factors (e.g., lack of adapted farming tools and techniques, inaccessible training, and inaccessible infrastructure for people with disabilities) and institutional barriers (such as discriminatory policies against people with disabilities) may limit their participation in agricultural value chains.

 The proposed research will provide evidence on how the intervention improves confidence to exercise labour rights and participation in labour markets for farmers with and without disabilities.